Lin Biao: "Lin Biao incident" and death

 The Chinese government has no interest in re-evaluating its narrative on Lin Biao's death.
-When contacted in 1994 for its comment on fresh evidence that surfaced on the Lin Biao incident after the Cold War, the Chinese Foreign Ministry stated: "China already has a clear, authoritative conclusion about the Lin Biao incident.
-Other foreign reports of a conjectural nature are groundless."
 Non-Chinese scholars interpreted China's reluctance to consider contradictory evidence of its "official" history as the result of a desire to avoid exploring any issue that may lead to criticism of Mao Zedong or a re-evaluation of the Cultural Revolution in general, which may distract China from pursuing economic growth.
+The pilot of the plane, Pan Jingyin was subsequently posthumously given the honorary title of “Revolutionary Martyr" by the Chinese government.